 Freeze some of the liquid

 If you typically use orange juice in your smoothies, freeze some of it in an ice cube tray and add those to your smoothies!
-I used to freeze almond milk in an ice cube tray to make my smoothies extra thick.
-Our freezer is on the small side so I don’t do this anymore, but it can work well if you’re really trying to make a thick smoothie.
-(Note: Storebought almond milk will sometimes separate a bit when frozen.
-It tastes the same when blended up in a smoothie but it might look a little funny.)
-This works really well if you like using juice in your smoothie!
+I don’t recommend freezing almond milk, as it will separate when frozen.
+But it tastes the same when blended up in a smoothie, so you can try it if you like it super thick!
+Freezing your liquid works really well if you like using juice in your smoothie.

 Use the minimum amount of liquid